Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Results

-The frequency-dependent deformation and orientation angle $\theta$ of individual RBCs are investigated to understand their link to the flow rheology.
+The frequency-dependent deformation and orientation of individual RBCs are investigated to understand their link to the flow rheology.
 The deformation is characterised by the maximal radius $a_{max}$, with the ratio $a_{max}/a_0$ chosen as a deformation index.
-The spatial-temporal averages of these two observables are shown in figures~\ref{fig:hct04ca005lam5}($a$) and \ref{fig:hct04ca005lam5}($b$), respectively.
+The spatial-temporal averages of these two observables are shown in Figs.~\ref{fig:hct04ca005lam5}(a) and \ref{fig:hct04ca005lam5}(b) versus the oscillation frequency $f_{in}$.
 The value of $\langle a_{max} \rangle/a_0$ is slightly non-monotonic, first growing till $f_{in}\approx 1$ and then decreasing.
 Especially for the middle range of $f_{in}$ (0.05 $\leq f_{in} \leq$ 1), $\langle a_{max} \rangle/a_0$ is greater than in steady shear flow.
-However, the frequency-induced mean deformation differs by only 0.8\% from that in steady shear flow even for the maximum $\langle a_{max} \rangle/a_0$ at $f_{in}$ = 0.5 (figure~\ref{fig:hct04ca005lam5}$a$).
+However, the frequency-induced mean deformation differs by only 0.8\% from that in steady shear flow even for the maximum $\langle a_{max} \rangle/a_0$ at $f_{in}$ = 0.5 (Fig.~\ref{fig:hct04ca005lam5}a).
 The amplitude of the fluctuations around the mean keeps instead reducing as $f_{in}$ grows.
-The spatial-temporal averages of the orientation angle $\langle \theta \rangle/\upi$ fluctuate around zero for all $f_{in}$, and thus, the values are lower than that obtained under steady shear flow, with no significant frequency dependence, as shown in figure~\ref{fig:hct04ca005lam5}($b$).
+The orientation angles $\theta/\pi$ fluctuate around zero for all $f_{in}$, and thus, the values are lower than those obtained under steady shear flow, with no significant frequency dependence, as shown in Fig.~\ref{fig:hct04ca005lam5}(b).